coronel08/my-notes/notes/docs/aws.md

     * AWS Outposts - provides AWS infastracture to on premises facility.

 ### Network ACL
-* Network Access Control List - subnet level firewall that checks packet coming or leaving a subnet. stateless(always checks)
+* Network Access Control List (NACL) - subnet level firewall that checks packet coming or leaving a subnet. stateless(always checks)
 * Security Group - Statefull and set at instances and can group instances. by default denies all inbound and allows all outbound.
 Used to control which Ip address can connect.
 Virtual Firewall at the instance level

 ### DNS